cculma/UG100/README.md

 Although standard software like `samtools` or `bwa` can be used, the best choice is to use the official Ultima Genomics (UG) repositories.
 These include the Ultima Aligner (UA) and flow-optimized DeepVariant models, which are specifically tuned for Ultima flow-based chemistry and are not available in standard toolkits.

 The UG Docker registry contains several repositories <https://hub.docker.com/u/ultimagenomics> and the project follows these specific workflows:

 * <https://github.com/Ultimagen/healthomics-workflows/blob/main/workflows/trim_align_sort/howto-custom-reference-genome.md>
 * <https://github.com/Ultimagen/healthomics-workflows/blob/main/workflows/trim_align_sort/howto-ua-align-sort.md>

 Progress: The reference genome was indexed successfully.
 Steps 1.1 (UA indexing), 1.2 (UA build) and 2 (UA aligment) were run succefully.

-Task for the next week: I need to solve a problem hardware compatibility with gpu.
-GPU will be required in the step 4 (Varaint calling).
+Task for the next week: I need to solve a problem with GPU hardware compatibility.
+GPU will be required in the step 4 (Varaint calling with DeepVariant).
 Ceres cluster does not have GPUs, but Atlas does it.
-Consequently, all data generated on Ceres must be synchronized to Atlas via Globus.
-Furthermore, the Apptainer images derived from <https://hub.docker.com/u/ultimagenomics> are not functioning correctly on the Atlas cluster; I will write to SCinet to solve it.
+Therefore, all data generated on Ceres must be synchronized to Atlas via Globus.
+Furthermore, the Apptainer images from <https://hub.docker.com/u/ultimagenomics> are not functioning correctly on the Atlas cluster; I will write to SCinet to solve it.